 Since a stand alone document doesn’t have a pre-defined signer, the signer input fields that are added to a stand alone don’t require any specific signer assignment and the fields simply apply to the dynamic signer that arrives at the document.

-There are more steps to configure with a form integration workflow, so if you’re looking to set up one of these workflows choose your desired form integration step-by-step guide here: Gravity Forms, Ninja Forms, WPForms, Formidable Forms, Caldera Forms and Contact Form 7.
+There are more steps to configure with a third-party integration workflow, so if you’re looking to set this up, you can choose your desired integration step-by-step guide here.